shynekomaid/Public-Knowledge/README.md

 ## Contribution

-If you wish to contribute, please check the [[TODO|TODO]] for information that need attention.
+If you wish to contribute, please check the [TODO](TODO.md) for information that need attention.
 Your contributions are highly valued and appreciated.

 ### Convenient Gitmoji Commits